-If you’re going to rent your property to roommates, it is highly recommended get an application from each prospective tenant.
+If you’re going to rent your property to roommates, you should get an application from each prospective tenant.
 You can then run a background check on all of them before signing a lease agreement.
 Please note, screening only one tenant is not enough, as they all will be paying rent each month and you need to be sure each one has a positive rental history, responsible financial habits, and rule-abiding behavior.
 If a tenant has children under the age of 18, you may forgo their screening in case they are not responsible for paying rent.

 Roommates on the lease

-With TenantCloud, it is very easy to conduct a lease agreement as you need just to fill in the info necessary and it will be created automatically.
+With TenantCloud, it is very easy to conduct a lease agreement as you need just to fill in the necessary information and it will be created automatically.

 The security deposit is another important item.
 All roommates are equally responsible for damages to the property when the lease ends.
-Regardless who did the damage all roommates and their deposits have an equal responsibility to make sure the rental was in as nice a condition as when they moved in.
-In the event a roommate moves out and a new one moves in it is again important to have the new tenants information and usually deposits are not refunded to a single roommate who is part of a combined lease.
+In the event a roommate moves out and a new one moves in, it is again important to have the new tenant's information.
+Usually deposits are not refunded to a single roommate who is part of a combined lease.
 Such refunds are commonly taken care of by either the new roommate or the current roommates.